Approver(s):

 Backups will be kept on redundant disk media for the following durations.

-• Daily backups will be kept for a minimum seven days.
+- Daily backups will be kept for a minimum of seven days.

 Encryption

-All backups stored on redundant disk media will be encrypted to protect Faculty, Staff, and Student information.
-IS will be responsible for ensuring that the encryption keys are kept secure.
+All backup data is encrypted and stored in AWS S3 Cloud Storage to protect Faculty, Staff, and Student information.
+Information Services will be responsible for ensuring that the encryption keys are kept secure.

 Off-site Storage of Backups

-All Daily, Weekly, and Monthly, backup media will be kept at a secure off-site location.
+All Daily, Weekly, and Monthly, backup data will be kept at a secure off-site location.

-The secure off-site location is defined as a physical location far enough away from the St. Mary’s Data Center as to be protected from a Data Center disaster.
-The location is safe from environmental hazards, and secure from physical access by other persons that are not members of the IS department.
+The secure off-site location (AWS S3 Cloud Storage) is defined as a physical location far enough away from the St. Mary’s Data Center as to be protected from a Data Center disaster.
+The location is safe from environmental hazards, and secure from physical access by other persons that are not authorized employees of Amazon.

 Backup Logging

-A weekly backup log will be issued to keep a report of backups, their status, which disk and tape media are used, and maintenance of the backup system.
+A weekly backup log will be issued to keep a report of backups, their status and maintenance of the backup system.

 Testing/Validation

-Testing and validation will be performed monthly by IS to ensure the correctness of backups and backup media.
+Testing and validation will be performed monthly by Information Services to ensure the correctness of backups.

-A random selection of computer systems will have small data sets selected from random Weekly, and Monthly, backup media to be restored in a way that will not impact production needs.
+A random selection of computer systems will have small data sets selected from random Weekly, and Monthly, to be restored in a way that will not impact production needs.

 Restore Time Objective